Skip to content

 The affordability model takes your net monthly income and subtracts all of your committed expenditure: rent or mortgage payments, credit card minimum payments, loan repayments, car finance, childcare costs, school fees, maintenance payments, and regular bills.
 What remains is your disposable income, and lenders use this figure to determine whether you can comfortably afford the mortgage repayments.

-Crucially, lenders do not just test affordability at the initial interest rate.
-They apply a “stress test”, typically adding 2–3 percentage points on top of the current rate or using a standard stressed rate (often around 7–8%) to check whether you could still meet payments if rates rise significantly during the mortgage term.
+Lenders do not stop at the initial interest rate, either.
+They apply a “stress test”, typically adding 2–3 percentage points on top of the current rate or using a standard stressed rate (often around 7–8%) to check that you could still keep up the payments if rates climbed later in the mortgage term.

 While income multiples give a rough estimate, lenders make their final decision based on a full affordability assessment.
 This is a detailed analysis of your income versus your outgoings, mandated by the Financial Conduct Authority (FCA) since the Mortgage Market Review of 2014.
 Your loan-to-value ratio also plays a role in which rates and products you qualify for.